kotori-y/Scopy/docs/user_guide.rst

 Frequent hitter Filter
 ------------------------
 Frequent hitters refer to compounds which are repetitively identified as active hits in many different and independent biological assays covering a wide range of targets.
-Frequent hitters can be roughly divided into two categories: (1) compounds that interfere with elements of the assay formats or techniques thus causing undesirable false positive results; and (2) promiscuous compounds that can bind to different target thus triggering adverse reactions and other safety issues.
+Frequent hitters can be roughly divided into two categories: (1) compounds that interfere with elements of the assay formats or techniques thus causing undesirable false positive results; and (2) promiscuous compounds that can bind to different target thus triggering adverse reactions and other safety issues. *Frequent hitter Filter was implemented in the :mod:`scopy.structure_alert` package.*

 The :mod:`scopy.structure_alert` package provides 8 substructure filters for screening different types of FHs, including 4 assay interference substructure filters and 4 promiscuous compound substructure filters.
 More Details see `overview`_.